 We substantially completed the first option segment of the contract on August 28, 2014.
-In September 2014 we were awarded a contract extension for a second option segment providing an additional \$17.0 million.
-In August 2016, the contract was amended to provide an additional \$535,000 in funding for the performance of the second option segment, which is scheduled to end on June

-30, 2017.
-On September 11, 2015, BARDA exercised option segment three, which provided approximately \$13 million in funding for the performance of the segment, increasing the total funding of the contract, including this option segment, from approximately \$53 million to approximately \$66.1 million, and provided that the period of performance for option segment three would begin on September 11, 2015 and end on March 31, 2017.
-As of December 31, 2016, we had recognized revenue in aggregate of \$51.7 million with respect to the base performance segment and the first three extension periods.
+In September 2014, we were awarded a contract extension for a second option segment providing an additional \$17.0 million.
+In August 2016, the contract was amended to provide an additional \$535,000 and in December 2017 the contract was amended to increase funding by an additional \$4.1 million for the performance of the second option segment, which is scheduled to end on September 30, 2018.
+On September 11, 2015, BARDA exercised option segment three, which provided approximately \$12.9 million in funding for the performance of the segment.
+In December 2017, BARDA decreased the scope of this segment by removing a potential second pivotal ectromelia virus study which decreased the funding of this option segment by \$1.3 million to a total award of \$11.6 million; option segment three is scheduled to end on September 30, 2018.
+The total funding of the contract is approximately \$69.4 million and is scheduled to end on September 30, 2018.
+As of December 31, 2017, we had recognized revenue in aggregate of \$56.1 million with respect to the base performance segment and the first three extension periods.